tensor-fusion/microhaskell/README.md

 ### Contributing

 You are free to do whatever you want with this.
-If you spot bugs, want to experiment and/or change stuff, etc. it might be best to fork the repo or just copy the code and change it on your own.
-I don't really have much time to review/accept PRs :)
+If you spot bugs, want to experiment and/or change stuff, PRs are welcome! (although not guaranteed to be reviewed/accepted immediately).
+You can fork the repo or just copy the code and change it on your own as you please.

 ## TODO
 - [ ] Leverage `Dual` diff for derivatives instead of explicitly formulating them.